BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 ## Reduction of BigNums to Integers

-* While there is no requirement that dCBOR codecs implement support for BigNums ≥ 2^64 (tags 2 and 3), codecs that do support them MUST use regular integer encodings for values < 2^64.
+While there is no requirement that dCBOR codecs implement support for BigNums ≥ 2^64 (tags 2 and 3), codecs that do support them MUST use regular integer encodings for values < 2^64.

 ## Use of Null as a Map Value

 dCBOR codecs MUST reject `null` as a value in map entries.
-If the encoder API allows placing `null`-valued entries into in-memory maps, it MUST NOT emit a key value pair for such entires at serialization time.
-If the decoder API reads a `null`-valued entry, it must return an error.
+If the encoder API allows placing `null`-valued entries into in-memory maps, it MUST NOT emit a key value pair for such entries at serialization time.
+If the decoder API reads a `null`-valued entry, it MUST return an error.

 The rationale is eliminating the choice over whether to encode a key-value pair where the value is `null` or omit it entirely.